Garvan-Data-Science-Platform/ctrl/docs/CONTRIBUTING.md

 We are using branch protection rules so that all work must be reviewed before it can be merged into the `dev` branch.
 Commits in `feature` branches will be squashed when merged into the `dev` branch.
 Code review helps improve code quality and performance.

+## Node.js
+ctrl-next uses a recent Node.js version as specified in `.nvmrc` in combination with the yarn modern package manager through corepack.

+This `.nvmrc` is the single source of truth through out this app to specify the Node Version.
+For example: Dockerfiles, `run_tests.sh` scripts, the Makefile and multiple CI workflows all parse the node version from the `.nvmrc`.
+If you want to update node version, please only change the `.nvmrc`.
+If you find yourself specifying the node version somewhere else in the app, please continue the approach of parsing the `.nvmrc` file (or apply an improved approach throughout the rest of the app).

 ## API Documentation